tc39/proposal-arraybuffer-transfer/README.md

 ### Checking detachedness

-Owing to [messy history](https://esdiscuss.org/topic/arraybuffer-neutering) of TypedArray and `ArrayBuffer` standardization, and preservation of web compatibility, TypedArray views on detached buffers throw for some operations (e.g. prototype methods), and return sentinel values (`0` or `undefined`) for others (e.g. indexed access and length).
+Owing to the [messy history](https://esdiscuss.org/topic/arraybuffer-neutering) of TypedArray and `ArrayBuffer` standardization, and preservation of web compatibility, TypedArray views on detached buffers throw for some operations (e.g. prototype methods), and return sentinel values (`0` or `undefined`) for others (e.g. indexed access and length).

 The `detached` getter is added to authoritatively determine whether an `ArrayBuffer` is detached.

-Currently, there isn't any performant way of detecting whether an `ArrayBuffer` is detached or not.
-The following implementation is an example of how the detachness can be detected, but has some flaws in V8: Functions with try catch blocks are not inlined in V8.
-Referencing [Node internal comment](https://github.com/nodejs/node/blob/main/lib/querystring.js#L472).
+Currently, there isn't any performant way of detecting whether an `ArrayBuffer` is detached.
+The following implementation is an example of how the detachedness can be detected, but has some flaws in V8: functions with try catch blocks are not inlined in V8.
+See also [this Node internal comment](https://github.com/nodejs/node/blob/main/lib/querystring.js#L472).

 ```javascript
 const assert = require('node:assert')